 The “Big, Beautiful Bill” is going to the President for his signature to become law.
-This article updates our previous ACA article with what’s in the law, which is also discussed in depth in an article by KFF.
+This article updates our previous ACA article by outlining the law, which KFF also discusses in depth.

 Open Enrollment Period

 There are no provisions for the ACA Open Enrollment Period in the law.
-The CMS Patient Protection and Affordable Care Act (PPACA); Marketplace Integrity and Affordability Final Rule, this effective on August 25th will determine what ACA Open Enrollment looks like.
+The CMS Patient Protection and Affordable Care Act (PPACA) Marketplace Integrity and Affordability Final Rule, effective August 25, will shape ACA Open Enrollment.

-The changes found in the rule doesn’t go in effect until the 2027 ACA Open Enrollment.
+The changes to the rule don’t take effect until the 2027 ACA Open Enrollment.

 Opportunity For Agents